laravel/docs/artisan.md

     composer require laravel/tinker

+> {tip} Looking for a graphical UI for interacting with your Laravel application?
+Check out [Tinkerwell](https://tinkerwell.app)!

 #### Usage

 Tinker allows you to interact with your entire Laravel application on the command line, including the Eloquent ORM, jobs, events, and more.
 To enter the Tinker environment, run the `tinker` Artisan command: